Should I Include References on my Resume?

 How to Choose your Professional References

-Neither friends nor family members are not great options and should only be used as a last resort.
+Neither friends nor family members are great options and should only be used as a last resort.
 Family and friends do not hold much weight for employers since they are likely to only say positive things and aren’t aware of your abilities in a work environment.

 Listing someone as your reference without asking permission could be detrimental to your job hunt.
 An unprepared reference will lack a well-thought-out response and could end up making you look bad in front of a potential employer.

-Target your References
+Target Your References

-The are a few details you should consider when choosing who to include:
+There are a few details you should consider when choosing who to include:

 - Which of my references are most relevant to the job I am applying for?